zoomhub/zoomhub/ops/README.md

 Run `./zh ops setup-web-server [production|staging]` and follow the steps to set up a web server.

+## Database server

+Run `./zh ops setup-database-server [production|staging]` and follow the steps to set up a database server.

 ## Admin server

 Run `./zh ops setup-admin-server` and follow the steps to set up an admin server.